 A Sturdy Sofa

 A lazy evening spent on the sofa shouldn't leave you with aches and pains when you stand up.
 If your sofa does not offer enough support for your lumbar spine, you could be putting a lot of strain on your lower back, leading to problems over time.
-A firmer option, like our Extreme Opal Sofa, will help to maintain good posture whilst providing enough cushioning for you to relax.
+A firmer option, like our Extreme Ellerton Sofa, will help to maintain good posture whilst providing enough cushioning for you to relax.

 If, like most of us, your back is in need of some TLC, why not browse Reinforced Beds' varied selection of supportive furniture and start the healing process today.